 Hungry Me: “Burritos or pizza?”

 Choosing a story: What do you think?

 If you haven’t already clicked off my site, you’re either as crazy as I am or a kindred spirit (maybe both).
-I realize this post overflows with questions and I have given no valuable answers, but perhaps you can help.
-What do you think?
+I realize this post overflows with questions, but I do have some answers for us in this post.

 If you’re a writer, where do you start?
 What factors do you consider when choosing a story?